ibliskavka/bliskavka-com/App/source/_posts/tech-hub-hackathon-2023.md

 Unfortunately we didn't win.
 Here are some presentation take-aways for future reference.

-- Going first was a disadvantage.
-We didnt know what to expect, and probably the judges didn't either.
+- ~~Going first was a disadvantage.
+We didnt know what to expect, and probably the judges didn't either.~~
-  - Even if our presentation was a 10/10, there is no way a judge would assign that to the first presentation without seeing all the other stuff.
-And there is no way they remembered ours after 16 presentations.
+  - ~~Even if our presentation was a 10/10, there is no way a judge would assign that to the first presentation without seeing all the other stuff.
+And there is no way they remembered ours after 16 presentations.~~
+  - [Correction 10/3/23]: Going first was a challenge, we were up for it, and we did great!
 - We should have figured out how to screen share a iPhone.
 Seeing it on a phone would be more impressive.
 - Personally, I was more focused on the practically of the idea and our ability to execute (in 8-12) hours
   - Since only 2 of the judges were asking technical questions, I assume the others were more business minded.
 They weren't really judging on "can these people do it", they were judging on "as described, will this idea impact a lot of people?"